 The most difficult complications of Meniere's disease can be:

 The disease can happen at any time.
 This can cause worry and stress.

 Vertigo can cause you to lose balance.
 This can increase your risk of falls and accidents.

-Meniere's disease can have similar symptoms as other illnesses.
-Because of this, your health care provider will need to rule out any other conditions you may have.
+Meniere's disease can have similar symptoms that are similar to other illnesses.
+Because of this, your healthcare provider will need to rule out any other conditions you may have.